souravs17031999/CDA-AWS-DVA-C02/README.md

    ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/83abd187-f690-4139-9455-c84eb72f9ba5)
   - Supports canned ACL's: predefined set of grantees and permissions.
 Ex. ```private```, ```public-read```, ```public-read-write```, ```bucket-owner-read``` etc...

+**S3 BLOCK PUBLIC ACCESS**
+- ```BlockPublicAcls```: PUT Bucket acl and PUT Object acl calls fail if the specified access control list (ACL) is public.
+- ```IgnorePublicAcls```: Setting this option to TRUE causes Amazon S3 to ignore all public ACLs on a bucket and any objects that it contains.
+This setting enables you to safely block public access granted by ACLs while still allowing PUT Object calls that include a public ACL
+- ```BlockPublicPolicy```: Setting this option to TRUE for a bucket causes Amazon S3 to reject calls to PUT Bucket policy if the specified bucket policy allows public access.
+- ```RestrictPublicBuckets```: Setting this option to TRUE restricts access to an access point or bucket with a public policy to only AWS service principals and authorized users within the bucket owner's account and access point owner's account.

 **Static website hosting**
 - S3 can host static websites and have them accessible on the Internet
 - the website is available at the AWS Region-specific website endpoint of the bucket: ```http://bucket-name.s3-website-Region.amazonaws.com``` or ```http://bucket-name.s3-website.Region.amazonaws.com``` (returns the default index.html/configured)